Real-Time Neural Materials using Block-Compressed Features: Introduction

 Recent work has shown the potential of neural networks to model and represent material properties \cite{sztrajman2021neural, zheng2021compact, Fan2022NLBRDF, Xu2023NeuSample}.
 This neural approach aims at replacing traditional PBR textures with a collection of learned latent features, also known as neural textures \cite{thies2019deferred}, alongside a neural network, usually a Multi-Layer Perceptron (MLP).
-In this context, the network plays a crucial role in decoding the learned information and reconstructing the original material.
-While neural approaches have proven successful in accelerating the rendering of complex appearances \cite{zeltner2023real} and compressing high-resolution PBR materials \cite{ntc2023}, its integration in real-time applications such as video games is rather complex.

-There are two primary challenges that contribute to this complexity.
-First, the latent features have a relatively big memory footprint as they are often stored in GPU memory using an uncompressed format.
-Recently, Vaidyanathan \textit{et al.} \cite{ntc2023} proposed to overcome this issue by reducing the resolution and heavily quantize the values of these features.
-To compensate, the associated neural network tend to be large and thus computationally intensive, resulting in relatively slow evaluation time.
-As a result, achieving real-time performance remains challenging, and usually requires high-end hardware setups and vendor-specific extensions.
+In this context, the network plays a crucial role in decoding the learned information and reconstructing the original material. \RV{ While neural approaches have proven successful in accelerating the rendering of complex appearances \cite{zeltner2023real} and compressing high-resolution PBR materials \cite{ntc2023}, its integration in consumer oriented real-time applications such as video games is not straightforward. } \RV{ The trained latent features have a relatively big memory footprint as they are often stored in GPU memory using an uncompressed format.
+Recent work by Vaidyanathan \textit{et al.} \cite{ntc2023} proposed to overcome this issue by reducing the resolution and heavily quantize the values of these features.
+However, to compensate for the loss in resolution and precision, the associated decoder network is rather large and thus computationally intensive which leads slow evaluation time.
+As a result, achieving real-time performance remains challenging, and depends on specific hardware extensions that are supported on only the most recent high-end hardware.
+The method we present addresses these challenges.
+Our goal is to design a neural material model that can be integrated into a rendering pipeline and achieve real-time performance without having to rely on any specific hardware acceleration. }